alokmenghrajani/ctfd-timed-releases-plugin/README.md

 ## Install

-1. Copy the directory `CTFd/plugins/challenge-dependencies` to your CTFd installation under `CTFd/plugins/`
+1. clone this repository to your CTFd installation under `CTFd/plugins/`
 2. Start/restart your ctfd instance
 3. Thats it.
 At this point you should find a plugin menu item called "Challenge dependencies" under your admin panel.
 From there you can add and remove dependencies to challenges.
 When a team loads the challenge page, only challenges with satisfied dependencies will be shown